Muscliff and Strouden Park

 Muscliff and Strouden Park is a ward in Bournemouth, Dorset.
 Since 2019, the ward has elected 3 councillors to Bournemouth, Christchurch and Poole Council.

+History

+In August 2024, councillor Brian George Castle died.

 Geography

 The ward is located in the north eastern suburbs of Bournemouth, including some rural green belt areas of the South East Dorset conurbation.
 The ward takes its name from the areas of Muscliff and Strouden Park.
 Other areas in the ward include Holdenhurst, Townsend and Throop.
 The largest employer in the ward is the Castlepoint Shopping Centre.